Rescue and recovery effort after the September 11 attacks on the World Trade Center: Firefighters

 Problems with radio communication caused commanders to lose contact with many of the firefighters who went into the buildings.
 The repeater system in the World Trade Center, which was required for portable radio signals to transmit reliably, was malfunctioning after the impact of the planes.
 As a result, firefighters were unable to report to commanders on their progress, and were unable to hear evacuation orders.
 In addition, many off-duty firefighters arrived to help without their radios.
-FDNY commanders lacked communication with the NYPD, who had helicopters at the scene, or with Emergency Medical Services (EMS) dispatchers.
+FDNY commanders lacked communication with the New York City Police Department (NYPD), who had helicopters at the scene, or with Emergency Medical Services (EMS) dispatchers.
 The firefighters on the scene also did not have access to television reports or other outside information, which could help in assessing the situation.
 When the South Tower collapsed at 9:59 a.m., firefighters in the North Tower were not aware of exactly what happened.
-The battalion chief in the North Tower lobby immediately issued an order over the radio for firefighters in the tower to evacuate, but many did not hear the order, due to the faulty radios.
+The battalion chief in the North Tower lobby immediately issued an order over the radio for firefighters in the tower to evacuate, but many did not hear the order on the faulty radios.
 Because of this, 342 firefighters died in the collapse of the towers.

 The command post located across West Street was taken out when the South Tower collapsed, making command and control even more difficult and disorganized.
 When the North Tower collapsed, falling debris killed Peter Ganci, the FDNY chief.
 Following the collapse of the World Trade Center, a command post was set up at a firehouse in Greenwich Village.

-The FDNY deployed 200 units (half of all units) to the site, with more than 400 firefighters on the scene when the buildings collapsed.
+The FDNY deployed more than 200 units (about half of all units) to the site, with more than 400 firefighters on the scene when the buildings collapsed.
 This included a total of 121 engine companies, 62 ladder companies, and other special units.
 The FDNY also received assistance from fire departments in Nassau, Suffolk, Westchester County, and other neighboring jurisdictions, but with limited ability to manage and coordinate efforts.